DAN DRISCOLL

 Natural stone cannot be matched for beauty.
 Here it is in the form of a 10' high, 8' wide fireplace surround.
 Built in Dedham in 2005.

 Here is a GORGEOUS chimney we tore down and rebuilt in Dorchester on Monadnock St..
 We cleaned and reused the original brick.
 We layed them in a mortar with red dye added.
-We decided at the end to not acid wash the chimney at all.
 It was and still is absolutely stunning.

 And then there are the more basic projects...